 Parkinson's Disease Psychosis

 We have selected PDP as our lead indication for pimavanserin and we are focused on advancing our Phase III program to registration for this indication.
-PDP is a debilitating psychiatric disorder that develops in up to 60 percent of patients with Parkinson's disease.
-This disorder deeply affects the quality of life of patients with Parkinson's disease and is associated with increased caregiver distress and burden, nursing home placement, and increased mortality.
-Treatment of PDP poses a challenge to physicians as there are no therapies currently approved to treat this disorder in the United States.
-Physicians may attempt to address PDP initially by decreasing the dose of the dopamine replacement drugs that are administered to manage the motor symptoms of Parkinson's disease.
+PDP is a debilitating disorder that develops in up to 60 percent of patients with Parkinson's disease.
+This disorder, commonly consisting of visual hallucinations and delusions, substantially contributes to the burden of Parkinson's disease and deeply affects the patient's quality of life.
+PDP is associated with increased caregiver distress and burden, nursing home placement, and increased morbidity and mortality.
+Currently, no drug is approved to treat PDP in the United States.
+We believe that pimavanserin has the potential to be the first safe and effective drug that will treat PDP without compromising motor control, thereby significantly improving the quality of life for patients with Parkinson's disease.

 We also are continuing to conduct an open-label safety extension trial (‑015 Study) consisting of patients who completed the ‑020 Study, as well as patients from previous PDP trials, who, in the opinion of their treating physician, may benefit from continued treatment with pimavanserin.
 This open-label study coupled with a similar extension study in connection with our earlier Phase II PDP trial has generated a considerable amount of long-term safety data on pimavanserin.

 We believe that pimavanserin also has the potential to treat the psychosis associated with a range of other neurological and psychiatric disorders that are underserved by currently available antipsychotics and represent large unmet medical needs.
 These may include treatment for psychoses associated with other neurological disorders, including Alzheimer's disease.